NixonSchool/CyberIOT/README.md

 templates - I tried to label them properly so that you can find the specific app's templates.

-terms - privacy policy page, terms and conditions page._
+terms - privacy policy page, terms and conditions page.

 ============================
 ============================

+Mainpage: Displays the 6 modules for the whole forum.
+The official landing page for the entire application.

 ![image](https://github.com/user-attachments/assets/0da19965-6640-4aad-8f9f-5f443d3e31bb)